Crezalo/KigzagContractsV1/README.md

    - <b>NFT Sale against Creator Token</b> : Creator or community can decide upon price of NFT in creator tokens and list it for sale.

    - <b>DAO</b> : for Creator community governance.
 Handles community treasury.

+Creator/Community can decide to opt for anyone of them.

 <hr/>

 ## Features